chaostoolkit-incubator/kubernetes-crd/README.md

 $ kubectl -n chaostoolkit-crd describe chaosexperiment my-chaos-exp
 ```

+You can also use the shorter versions of resource name: `ctks` and `ctk`.

 ### Delete a Chaos Toolkit experiment

 Finished Chaos Toolkit experiments are not deleted automatically, regardless